The relay log is a set of log files created by a replica during replication.

 shell> cat NEW_relay_log_name.index >> OLD_relay_log_name.index shell> mv NEW_relay_log_name.index OLD_relay_log_name.index

-Old relay logs are automatically removed once all events have been implemented on the slave, and the relay log file is no longer needed.
+Old relay logs are automatically removed once all events have been implemented on the replica, and the relay log file is no longer needed.
 This behavior can be changed by adjusting the relay_log_purge system variable from its default of

 0, in which case the relay logs will be left on the server.

-If the relay logs are taking up too much space on the slave, the relay_log_space_limit system variable can be set to limit the size.
+If the relay logs are taking up too much space on the replica, the relay_log_space_limit system variable can be set to limit the size.
 The IO thread will stop until the SQL thread has cleared the backlog.
 By default there is no limit.